thingsboard/tbmq/ui-ngx/src/assets/getting-started/disconnect.md

-### Subscribe

-Once you are finished using the client, you can disconnect the client.
+Once you are finished using the client, you can disconnect it with the following instructions:

+1. Go to the [Sessions](/sessions) page
+2. Click on the session in the table
-Click Disconnect.
+3. Click **Disconnect client**